Sanders set to face onslaught at Dem debate, as gloves come off against front-runner

 In a blistering attack, an aide from one rival campaign told Fox News on Tuesday that Sanders “will have more to answer for than his love for murderous communist regimes or his broken promise to release his health records.”

-He aide added, “He’s also the only candidate who wrote an essay joking about rape.”
+The aide added, “He’s also the only candidate who wrote an essay joking about rape.”

 This was a reference to an essay written by Sanders in 1972 in which he said that women fantasize about being raped.
 It's one of countless examples of controversial remarks and writings from Sanders' past that have largely been glossed over by rivals in the run-up to his claiming front-runner status.